• Applying for a New License (Teen Drivers) in Texas

 • Your Texas Driver Education Certificate (DE-964).
 You’ll get this when you complete driver’s education. *

-Once you pass the written test and a vision exam, you’ll earn your learner’s permit.
+After passing the written and vision exams, you'll earn your learner's permit!

 Get Behind-the-Wheel Training